theNatePi/JotGenius/README.md

 ## Installation

 1. Clone the repository.
-2. Download PocketBase from their website and follow installation instructions.
+2. Download [PocketBase](https://pocketbase.io/) from their website and follow installation instructions.
 3. Run PocketBase locally.
 4. Find the database schema (db-template) in the backend directory and use pb_schema_2.json to import the tables into local PocketBase UI.
+     - With PocketBase running, navigate to the Admin Pannel (http://127.0.0.1:8090/_/).
+     - Sign in, go to settings, and upload the schema.
-5. In PocketBase, create a user with the following attributes:
+6. In PocketBase, create a user with the following attributes:

 guest000account as ID
 ```